Skip to main content

 I decided to add a thin layer of acrylic paint over the top surface of my calendar.

-I did this because I noticed when I placed my design over the top, I could still see the letters and leaf design.
+I did this because I noticed that when I placed my design over the top, I could still see the letters and leaf design.

 Afterward, take your paintbrush and begin to apply a thin layer of Mod Podge to the front of your calendar.